leesiongchan/react-native-esc-pos/README.md

     // Print your design!
     await EscPos.printDesign(design);
-    // Print QR Code, you can specify the size await EscPos.printQRCOde("Proxima b is the answer!", 200);
+    // Print QR Code, you can specify the size await EscPos.printQRCode("Proxima b is the answer!", 200);
     // Cut full!
     await EscPos.cutFull();
     // Beep!